 - There are several limitations that would prevent the repair from taking place.
 Both the location and the condition of the damage are important considerations when deciding whether to repair or replace your windshield.

 You can expect your auto insurance to cover the cost of repairs to your vehicle after physical damage.
-There are two types of physical damage coverage available: Collision and Comprehensive.
+There are two types of physical damage coverage available: collision coverage and other than collision coverage.
 Collision coverage pays for damage caused by accidental collision or when your vehicle rolls over.
-To cover losses from glass breakage and other scenarios that don't involve collision or rollover, you'll want to have Comprehensive coverage as well.
+To cover losses from glass breakage and other scenarios that don't involve collision or rollover, you'll want to have other than collision coverage as well.

 If you ever have a glass claim, your Farm Bureau Insurance® agent or the Lynx Services Customer Representative, a third party administrator for Farm Bureau Insurance, can assist in determining which repair option to choose.
 To speak to a Customer Service Representative, call 1-800-799-7500 (and select option 3) or 1-888-340-6110, and if you do not already have one in mind, they can provide a list of recommended auto glass experts.
 After selecting a glass repair company, that shop will bill Farm Bureau Insurance for the repair or replacement.